Setting up a gym

 The City Plan encourages gyms to locate in the Centre zones (being the Principal centre zone, Major centre zone, District centre zone and Neighbourhood centre zone).
-You can find where these zones are located in Brisbane by using the Brisbane City Plan 2014 interactive mapping tool.
+Find where these zones are located by using the Brisbane City Plan 2014 interactive mapping tool.

 Not all gyms need planning approval.

-Please ensure you keep a copy of this advice with your business records.
-If no development application is required, this is your proof that you have established your business lawfully.
-If the nature of your business changes over time, for example, you change the way you operate, you may need to reconfirm whether a development approval is required or not as a result of these changes.
+Ensure you keep a copy of this advice with your business records.
+If no development application is required, this is proof you have established your business lawfully.
+If the nature of your business changes over time, (e.g. you change the way you operate), you may need to reconfirm whether a development approval is required.

 Building approval is separate from planning approval.
 Licensed private building certifiers or building consultants can provide advice regarding:

 - building work for an existing building or a new building

 Private building certifiers and building consultants can be found using Queensland Building and Construction Commission's website.

 Other approvals to consider

 - Advertising signs

 - Entertainment venues (gymnasiums and fitness centres require an Entertainment Venue Permit – category B)